jagadekmeesala/ITG_EAGLE_Training/README.md

 ***Tech Practice***
 - I have practiced about the annotations in Springboot application and how do they help in configuring JDBC application
 - I have worked on the task assigned by the trainer which is about integrating tables and fetching data from them.
-- implementing authentication on the table
+- Implementing authentication on the table
+- I helped my colleagues in establishing connection of Azure to a MySQL local instance.
 - What does RowMapper and PropertyBeanRowMapper mean
 - Methods in HTTPS
 - Methods in SpringBoot application